 - Guiding officers in the maintenance of accurate records and bookkeeping;

-- Post items for sale in the Marketplace for their student groups.
+- Discuss the posting of items for sale in the Marketplace for their student groups.

 - Acting as an interpreter of University policies that govern registered student organizations;